Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 Our results are presented in Figures \ref{SommerKappa} and \ref{Sommer}.
 The first figure displays our predictions without considering the non-minimal interactions $(\kappa=0)$, while the second figure incorporates these interactions with $(\kappa=1)$.
 In both cases, several notable features of the Sommerfeld enhancement (SE) emerge that warrant discussion.

 Firstly, as is well-known, SE is a velocity-dependent phenomenon.
-For instance, at a relative velocity of $(v=0.3)$ (dashed lines in Figures \ref{SommerKappa} and \ref{Sommer}), which corresponds to the conditions of the early Universe when the relic density was established, no significant structure is observed.
-This is because the particles in this regime possess relativistically significant velocities, and the SE, being a non-relativistic effect, is not impacted under such conditions.
+For instance, at a relative velocity of $v=0.3$ (dark blue continuous lines in Figures \ref{SommerKappa} and \ref{Sommer}), which corresponds to the conditions of the early Universe when the relic density was established, no significant structure is observed.

-In contrast, for smaller velocities such as those expected within the galaxy $(v=10^{-3})$, pronounced oscillations and resonances become evident.
-We observed that the small oscillations depend on interactions mediated by the Higgs boson.
+In contrast, for smaller velocities such as those expected within the galaxy, $v=10^{-3}$, pronounced oscillations and resonances become evident.
+We observe that the small oscillations depend on interactions mediated by the Higgs boson.
 Notably, these oscillations are attenuated for large values of the portal coupling constant $\lambda$.
-Interestingly, the inclusion of non-minimal interactions $(\kappa\neq 0$ introduces an additional resonance at a lower mass.
+Interestingly, the inclusion of non-minimal interactions ($\kappa\neq 0$) introduces an additional resonance at a lower mass.
 However, the $\kappa$-terms do not significantly alter the magnitude of the oscillations or the amplitude of the resonances.

-For masses that exhibit such resonances, approximately around $1.91$ TeV and $6$ TeV, the Sommerfeld factor experiences a substantial boost, increasing by nearly five orders of magnitude across all values of the portal coupling constant $\lambda$.
+For masses that exhibit such resonances, approximately around $1.91$ TeV and $6$ TeV, the SE factor experiences a substantial boost, increasing by nearly five orders of magnitude across all values of the portal coupling constant $\lambda$.
 This remarkable enhancement underscores the critical role of these parameters in shaping the indirect detection prospects for dark matter.